giantswarm/docs/src/content/overview/connectivity/_index.md

 - **Ingress traffic management**: manage your ingress traffic using an API gateway, ingress controllers, or native load balancers to ensure reliable and efficient routing of external traffic to your services.
 - **Egress proxy add-on**: safeguard your outbound traffic with an egress proxy.
 Our system allows to plug in your own proxy for controlling the egress traffic from your clusters.
 - **Scalable container network**: the container network layer relies on Cilium, a high-performance container network interface that provides secure communication between your pods and scales reliably with your cluster.
-- **Internal DNS**: the platform comes with CoreDNS as DNS solution, which provides a flexible and scalable DNS server for efficient service discovery within your clusters.
+- **Internal DNS**: the platform comes with CoreDNS and node local DNS as DNS solution, which provides a flexible and scalable DNS server for efficient service discovery within your clusters.
 - **Encrypted traffic**: secure your communication with mTLS (mutual Transport Layer Security) encryption, ensuring that all traffic between services is encrypted.
-- **Traffic management**: manage traffic routing within your clusters using service mesh technologies like Linkerd, which provide advanced features like circuit breakers, retries, timeouts, and rate limiting.
+- **Manage your DNS configuration**: Take advantage of the declarative approach to define your DNS records within the cluster, close to your services, and manage them efficiently same way you manage your other infrastructure.
 - **Resilience:**:It improves resilience by providing features such as circuit breakers, retries, timeouts, and rate limiting.
 These help in mitigating issues related to network failures and service overloads.

 ## Cloud-native technologies